How to watch SpaceX blow up a Falcon 9 rocket Saturday in a critical safety test

+The Crew Dragon in-flight abort test, originally scheduled for Saturday, Jan.
+18 has been rescheduled to Sunday, Jan.
+19 due to "sustained winds and rough seas in the recovery area," according to SpaceX.

 NASA will livestream the event, with coverage starting at 4:45 a.m.
-PT on Saturday.
-SpaceX and NASA are targeting 5 a.m.
-PT for the launch, but the test has a four-hour launch window to work with.
+PT on Saturday but this is subject to change.
+While SpaceX and NASA are no earlier than 5 a.m.
+PT for the launch, they will be looking at a six-hour test window that could see their rocket explosion test occur as late as 11 a.m.
+PT.

-During a Friday briefing, SpaceX said it would consider extending the window, which means viewers may be in for a long wait.
-SpaceX is also offering a livestream.

 The Falcon 9 and Crew Dragon are currently vertical at the launchpad.
 SpaceX tweeted a view of the crew-access arm stretching out to the capsule.
 The access arm is how future astronauts will board Crew Dragon, though this test flight will be uncrewed.

 As of Friday, the weather forecast was 90% go for launch, but that only tells part of the story.
-SpaceX and NASA are also keeping an eye on the ocean to make sure conditions are good for recovering the crew capsule and any debris from the Falcon 9 in the water.
+SpaceX and NASA are worried about the conditions in the Atlantic ocean, too and want to make sure conditions are acceptable for recovering the crew capsule and any debris from the Falcon 9 in the water.

 The weather and ocean conditions are expected to change throughout the launch window, so it's a matter of the stars aligning before launch.
-Backup test opportunities are set for Sunday or Monday if Saturday doesn't work out.
+Backup test opportunities are set for Monday if Sunday doesn't work out.

 Crew Dragon will take a ride on a Falcon 9 rocket, which won't survive the test.
 The launch will take place at Florida's Kennedy Space Center, which will allow the rocket to break up over the Atlantic Ocean.
 It could be quite an eye-opening experience.